OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ## Create the add-in

-You can create an Office add-in by using Visual Studio or any other editor.
+You can create an Office Add-in by using Visual Studio or any other editor.
 Tell us what editor you'd like to use by choosing one of the following tabs:

 # [Visual Studio](#tab/visual-studio)